 East of Point Petre you will find Little Bluff; a great little conservation park which offers amazing views from an 18-metre high bluff made entirely of limestone.
 Also within Little Bluff is some great cycling, fishing, picnic areas and swimming.
 The waters are prime for a dip, but be aware that there are no lifeguards so be safe!

 This list serves as but a small sampling of the near infinite list of things to do, taste and experience within The Great Waterway.
-To help you get started on planning your stay, our Activities Await page offers several convenient search filters to help plot your course.
+To help you get started on planning your stay, our Destinations Page offers several convenient search filters to help plot your course.

 Do you know of any hidden gems or favourite spots you would like to share with our community?
 Tell us all about it in an email, social media or hit up the comments below!